-13.3.2.
+- 13.3.2.
 Household Income.
-Inclusionary dwelling units which will be available for rental shall be affordable to low- and moderate-income households as defined below, adjusted to applicable household size:
+Inclusionary dwelling units which will be available for rental shall be affordable to low- and moderate-income households as defined below, adjusted to applicable household size: - a) Low-income Tier 1 households, defined herein as earning income up to fifty percent (50%) of the Boston Standard Metropolitan Statistical Area (SMSA) median household income Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - b) Low moderate-income Tier 2 households, defined herein as earning income of fifty-one percent (51%) to eighty percent (80%) of the Boston SMSA median household income Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development. - c) Tier 3 households, defined herein as earning income of eighty-one percent (81%) to one hundred ten percent (110%) of Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development.

-- a) Tier R1 households, defined herein as earning income up to fifty percent (50%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - b) Tier R2 households, defined herein as earning income of fifty-one percent (51%) to eighty percent (80%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development. - c) Tier R3 households, defined herein as earning income of eighty-one percent (81%) to one hundred ten percent (110%) of Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development.
+Inclusionary dwelling units which will be available for purchase shall be affordable to low-moderate and moderate-income households as defined below, adjusted to applicable household size:

-Inclusionary dwelling units which will be available for purchase shall be affordable to lowmoderate and moderate- income households as defined below, adjusted to applicable household size:
+- a) Low moderate income Tier 1 households, defined herein as earning up to eighty percent (80%) of the Boston Standard Metropolitan Statistical Area (SMSA) median household income Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - b) Moderate income Tier 2 households, defined herein as earning income of eighty one (81%) to one hundred and ten percent (110%) of the Boston Standard Metropolitan Statistical Area (SMSA) median household income Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - c) Tier 3 households, defined herein as earning income of one hundred and ten (110%) to one hundred and forty (140%) of the Boston SMSA median household income.

-- a) Tier P1 households, defined herein as earning up to eighty percent (80%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - b) Tier P2 households, defined herein as earning income of eighty one (81%) to one hundred and ten percent (110%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development; and - c) Tier P3 households, defined herein as earning income of one hundred and ten (110%) to one hundred and forty (140%) of the Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development.
+Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area published annually by the U.S. Department of Housing and Urban Development.